Arachne/Verifier/docs/index.md

 In template you can use the `n:ifLinkVerified` macro to check whether the link is available.
 The `n:href` macro without argument will automatically take the argument of the closest `n:ifLinkVerified` macro so you don't need to write the argument twice.
 If you do not use `Presenter::INVALID_LINK_EXCEPTION`, the condition will be true for invalid links.

+**Warning**: This macro always uses presenter when creating the link.
+Therefore in components use it instead of the `{plink ...}` macro but never instead of the `{link ...}` macro when calling a component signal.

 ```html
 {* This link will not be shown if the action is not available. *}
 <a n:ifLinkVerified="Article:edit $id" n:href>Link</a>